RvLionXz/Donezo-App/README.md

 - **Task Completion**: Mark tasks as complete with a simple tap.
 - **Prioritization**: Prioritize your tasks to ensure important ones are done first.
 - **Task Editing & Deletion**: Edit or delete tasks to keep your list updated.
-- **Dark Mode**: Switch between light and dark mode for a comfortable viewing experience.
 - **Push Notifications (Optional)**: Receive reminders for upcoming tasks.

 ## Technologies Used